10 Effective Home Remedies To Stop Peeling Of The Fingertips

 Image: Shutterstock

-Do not throw away overripe bananas, simply mash one, mix a little honey and milk to it, and apply it on your dry fingertips.
-Do this regularly and watch your skin absorb all the lovely nutrients this very strong mixture has to offer (8).
+Do not throw away overripe bananas, simply mash one, mix a little honey and milk to it, and apply it on your dry fingertips to use it as a hand exfoliant.
+Do this regularly and watch your skin absorb all the nutrients this very strong mask has to offer (8).

 10. Always, Always Cover Those Hands:

-This is more of a preventive measure than a home remedy, but if you want all those aforementioned remedies to work, you must avoid exposing your hands to harsh chemicals.
+This is more of a preventive measure than a home remedy, but if you want all those aforementioned remedies to work, you must avoid exposing your hands to harsh chemicals, like hand sanitizer with strong chemicals.
 In fact, one of the biggest reasons you may be suffering from this problem in the first place is the constant exposure to these chemicals!
 So do your hands a favour, wear gloves!

-Now remember: if you have blisters, deeply cracked skin, or don’t see any difference with these remedies, please leave these remedies and visit your doctor.
-It could get infectious and cause trouble.
-Let us know: did any of these remedies for peeling fingertips worked for you?
-Do you have any recommendations?
+Now remember: If you have blisters, deeply cracked skin, or don’t see any difference with these remedies, please leave these remedies and visit your doctor.
+It could get infected and cause trouble.

 Infographic: Tips To Manage Peeling Fingertips